byjg/php-cache-engine/docs/class-array-cache-engine.md

+---
+sidebar_position: 4
+---

-# Class ArrayCacheEngine
+# ArrayCacheEngine

 This class is a simple cache engine that uses an array to store the values.
 It does not persist between requests.

 It is ideal to use on unit tests or when you need a simple cache engine.